josefdolezal/MapyKit/README.md

 # MapyKit - Native Mapy.cz Swift SDK

 MapyKit is native [Mapy.cz](https://mapy.cz) SDK written in Swift.
-MapyKit uses native `MKMapView` under the hood, so it's compatible with all your current map logic out of the box.
+MapyKit uses native `MKMapView` under the hood, so it's compatible with all your current map code.
+Out of the box.

 This project is currently in early development stage, framework APIs may change over time.